NotHunter101/ExtraRolesAmongUs/README.md

 If this setting is enabled, The Jokers's name will be lit up grey for everyone.
 If it isn't, it will only be lit for themselves.

 ## Joker Can Die To Officer
+*Default: false*<br/>
+If this setting is enabled, The Officer will be able to kill the target.
+The Officer will still die.

+## Joker Can Die To Officer
 *Default: true*<br/>
 If this setting is enabled, The Officer will be able to kill The Joker without repercussion.
 If it's disabled, killing The Joker will execute as if they were a Crewmate.